usnistgov/NetSimulyzer-ns3-module/doc/source/quickstart.rst

   // Optional, not assumed in future examples using namespace ns3::visualizer3d;

-Create an :doc:`orchestrator`, and pass it a name for the output file.
+Create an :doc:`orchestrator`, and pass it a path to an output file to create.
 The :doc:`orchestrator` is the base for all visualizer3d elements.

 .. code-block:: C++

   auto orchestrator = CreateObject<visualizer3d::Orchestrator> ("example.json");

+For more configuration options, see: doc:`orchestrator`

 Showing Nodes
 +++++++++++++

-Create a ``NodeConfigurationHelper``, set a model for the Nodes and ``Install()`` on the Nodes you wish to show.
+Create a ``NodeConfigurationHelper``, set a model for the Nodes and ``Install()`` on the Nodes you wish to be displayed in the application.

 For additional configuration options see :doc:`nodes`.